Houston Defective Drug and Pharmaceutical Lawyers

 Call Simmons and Fletcher, P.C. to Discuss Your Defective Drug Case

 We are here to help.
 If you suspect you have been harmed sue to a defective drug, give us a call to discuss your case.
 There is no obligation and the initial consultation is always free.
 We also work on a contingency fee basis where we cover the litigation expenses and we receive no fee unless a recovery is made on your case.
+Call us today at 1-800-298-0111.

 Litigation involving defective drugs can be very expensive—costing hundreds of thousands of dollars to pursue.
-By lumping these cases into class actions when mass torts are involved, the costs can be dispersed across thousands of cases making them more affordable to handle.
+By bringing these cases togwether into class actions when mass torts are involved, the costs can be dispersed across thousands of cases making them more affordable to pursue.
 At Simmons and Fletcher, P.C., we recognize that handling cases in a cost-effective manner is consistent with maximizing a victim’s ultimate recovery.
 For this reason, we engage in co-counsel agreements and case referrals to ensure that mass tort cases are pursued in a cost-effective manner.
 Thus, some pharmaceutical cases are likely to be referred to other law firms with prior client approval to combine efforts diffuse your litigation cost.